aergithub/DH110-Spring23/README.md

 **Research Methods**

 In order to gain a better understanding of what features and platforms were attractive for users and why in regards to media sharing, I conducted a contextual inquiry interview.
 The session was conducted in person and the audio file was recorded through Zoom.
 The interview was composed of 4 sections: background questions, activities to observe the participants’ behaviors in sharing media with current platforms available to them, post-activity questions, and a wrap-up question to get a sense of how the participant might imagine a similar platform to the one I hope to create.
+The participant utilized their own personal cell phone to carry out the activities.

 **Interview Audio File**